-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods beginning after January 1, 2017 or later periods.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods beginning after January 1, 2019 or later periods.
 The following new standards, amendments and interpretations that have not been early adopted in these consolidated financial statements, are not expected to have a material effect on the Company's future results and financial position:

-- IFRS 9, Financial Instruments replaces the current standard IAS 39 Financial Instruments: Recognition and Measurement, replacing the current classification and measurement criteria for financial assets and liabilities with only two classification categories: amortized cost and fair value.
-This standard is effective for annual periods beginning on or after January 1, 2018. - IFRS 15, Revenue Recognition Revenue from Contracts with Customers establishes the principles that an entity shall apply to report useful information to users of financial statements about the nature, amount, timing, and uncertainty of revenue and cash flows arising from a contract with a customer This standard is effective for annual periods beginning on or after January 1, 2018. - IFRS 16 specifies how an IFRS reporter will recognize, measure, present and disclose leases.
+- IFRS 16 specifies how an IFRS reporter will recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17.
 This standard is effective for annual period beginning on or on after January 1, 2019.
 The extent of the impact of adoption has not yet been determined.